 Santa Barbara South Coast Real Estate Update

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-On the South Coast of Santa Barbara County as of February 11th there were only 264 active House/PUD listings (up from 257 in January) and 71 active Condominium listings (no change from January) available for purchase.
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 118 (45%) of the 264 active House/PUD listings are located in Montecito and Hope Ranch (even with the tragedy in Montecito taken into account).
+On the South Coast of Santa Barbara County as of June 15th there were only 415 active House/PUD listings and 138 active Condominium listings available for purchase.
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 120 (29%) of the 415 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
 Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale; now that was a Buyer’s market!

-On the South Coast of Santa Barbara, in January 2018, there was 1 bank-owned property sale on Sea Ranch Drive for $2,887,500.
-As of February 11th there was one bank-owned listing in escrow: a house on Las Canoas Road for $1,649,000.
-There is only one bank-owned listing available: a house on Conejo Road for $1,350,000.
-Compare our market’s less than 1% in foreclosure sales as a percentage of homes sold to 17% in New Jersey and 6% nationwide.
+In May 2018 on the South Coast of Santa Barbara there was 1 bank-owned property sale, an estate on Hot Springs Road for $8,875,000.
+As of June 15th there were 4 bank-owned listings in escrow: a house on San Marcos Road for $574,900, a house on Gillespie Way for $590,000, a house on Alphonse Street for $709,900 and a house on Hot Springs Road for $1,445,000.
+As of June 15th there were no bank-owned listing available for sale.
+Compare our market’s under 1% in foreclosure sales as a percentage of homes sold to 17% in New Jersey and 6% nationwide.
 Check out Realty Trac’s list: http://www.realtytrac.com/statsandtrends/foreclosuretrends/ca .
-I know that there are a few more high-end Santa Barbara properties working their way through the foreclosure process.

-Of the 89 sales in January 2018, 39 were over $1,000,000 which equates to 44% of the total sales, down from 56% in December (which tied for the highest percentage rate recorded in recent history.)
+Of the 173 sales in May 2018, 89 of them were over $1,000,000 which equates to 68.5% of the total sales.
 The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-Of the 89 January 2018 sales, 28 sales (31%) were for cash with no mortgages involved.
+Of the 173 sales in May 2018, 27 (16%) were cash transactions with no mortgages involved.

-Historically the highest year-to-date December median sales price recorded on the Santa Barbara South Coast was recorded in 2006 at $980,000 until December 2017 came along with a median sales price of $986,000.
-The median sales price retreated in January 2018 to $900,000.
+Historically the highest historical year-to-date May median sales price recorded on the Santa Barbara South Coast was recorded in 2006 at $980,000 until May 2017 came along with a median sales price of $986,000 and then up to $999,500 in February 2018.
+The median sales price was up in May 2018 to $1,015,000, much higher than those historical prices.
+The South Coast of Santa Barbara market now has risen into uncharted territory.

 The decline in the frequency of owners deciding to market their homes has played another critical role in pressurizing the many markets; owners are now staying in their homes at a median rate of 10 years, the highest level since the National Association of Realtors started tracking this statistic in 1985.
-Take for example the available inventory as of February 11th in Goleta where there were only 38 active House/PUD listings and 19 pending sales, which equates to only a 2 month supply of properties for Buyers to choose from.
-Under 3 months of inventory would typically be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
-Historically a 4 to 5 month supply of available inventory would indicate a balanced market between Buyers and Sellers and typically over a 6 month supply would be considered a Buyer’s market.
-Based on Santa Barbara Multiple Listing Service data and as of February 11th, Carpinteria/Summerland had a 5 month supply, Montecito had a 20 month supply, Santa Barbara had a 1.9 month supply and Hope Ranch had an 3.6 month supply.
-These inventory statistics indicate that Santa Barbara, Hope Ranch and Goleta markets are still tilting in the Seller’s favor while Carpinteria/Summerland and Montecito are in or are shifting into a Buyer’s market.
-With a total of 86 House/PUD pending sales and only 264 active listings on the South Coast of Santa Barbara County, there is only a 3 month supply of House/PUD listings for Buyers to choose from.
-With a total of 38 Condominium pending sales and only 97 active listings on the South Coast of Santa Barbara County, there is a 2.6 month supply of condominium listings for Buyers to choose from.
-In the short term it seems apparent that the disaster in Montecito has dampened demand in that market as there was a 7 month supply of active listings for sale in early January and now there is a 20 month supply.
-The reverse is true in Hope Ranch where there was a 13.6 month supply of active listings in early January and now there is a 3.6 month supply.
-It is too soon to know how the Montecito disaster will affect values in the sort and long run, but it has put pressure on the Hope Ranch market.
+Take for example the available inventory as of June 15th in Goleta where there were only 56 active House/PUD listings and 33 pending sales, which equates to only a 1.7 month supply of properties for Buyers to choose from.
+Generally under 3 months of inventory would be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
+Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers and typically over a 6 or 7 month supply would be considered a Buyer’s market.
+Based on Santa Barbara Multiple Listing Service data and as of June 15th, Carpinteria/Summerland had a 4.4 month supply, Montecito had an 6.9 month supply, Santa Barbara had a 2.8 month supply and Hope Ranch had only a 5.8 month supply.
+These inventory statistics indicate that Santa Barbara and Goleta markets are still tilting in the Seller’s favor, Hope Ranch is neutral while Carpinteria/Summerland and Montecito are in or are shifting towards a Buyer’s market.
+With a total of 130 House/PUD pending sales and only 415 active listings on the South Coast of Santa Barbara County, there is only a combined 3.2 month supply of House/PUD listings for Buyers to choose from.
+With a total of 60 Condominium pending sales and only 138 active listings on the South Coast of Santa Barbara County, there is a 2.3 month supply of condominium listings for Buyers to choose from.
+In the short term it seems apparent that the disaster in Montecito has dampened demand in that area of the market as there is a 7.2 month supply of active listings for sale in March and now in May a 6.9 month supply of active listings.
+The reverse is true in Hope Ranch where there was a 13.6 month supply of active listings in early January, then a 3.6 month supply in February, a 2.8 month supply in March and now up a bit to a 5.8 month supply of active listings to choose from as of June 15th It is too soon to know how the Montecito disaster will affect Montecito values in the long term, but it has put pressure on the Hope Ranch market.

-The changes in the income tax laws may also have an effect on California real estate values.
+The ramifications of the Federal tax cuts and planned increase in government spending remains to be seen.
 Only time will tell, but available inventory still remains near an all time low.
-Supply and demand dynamics have and will continue to affect the South Coast of Santa Barbara Real Estate Market.
+Supply and demand dynamics have and will continue to affect the South Coast of Santa Barbara Real Estate Market for a long time.

 Feel free to contact me with any real estate related questions.